 And in recent years, it’s now a case of lovingly passing down these ancient traditions to my own kids.
 But these days, there’s the added benefit of some educational YouTube animations, particularly the one where a UFO descends on Moses, and the aliens help the Israelites cross the Red Sea.
 (I occasionally have to remind them that this was an unlikely scenario, until they ask me where God comes from, and does he have a UFO..)

-Yes, Passover will always remain a special time of year for me, one close to my heart.
+Yes, Passover food will always remain special for me, and Passover always close to my heart.
 But why the chocolate babka, you may ask?
 Why make my dish for the road about the most “farbotn” food you can eat at this flourless time of year.
 Am I being mischievously rebellious or provocative, dangling this forbidden fruit in front of the eyes?

 No, it’s because babka – or some other similar cinnamon-based kuchen – is what my family have traditionally ended Passover on.
 And of course endings are as an important part of any a process as beginnings and middles.
 It’s a farewell, a transition, and a recognition of all that has been just before.